 HABITAT FOR HUMANITY

 For more than 15 years, the Montview congregation has supported Habitat for Humanity of Metro Denver.
 Through financial and volunteer support, Montview provides affordable housing to hard-working, low-income families.
-Currently, Montview is participating in the Sable Ridge community project, near I-70 and Chambers.
-When the project is complete, it will have 50 units with access to walking paths, open space, and community gardens, and close proximity to employment centers, a Boys’ and Girls’ Club and a light rail system.
+Currently, Montview is building a townhome in the Sable Ridge community in Montbello of Denver, where Montview has participated since building one of the neighborhood’s first homes.

 CENTUS COUNSELING CENTER